 Pattern Used

-The Munch for Lunch – Toothless Plush Night Fury Dragon pattern was on Etsy.
+The Munch for Lunch – Toothless Plush Night Fury Dragon pattern was on Etsy (no longer available).
 It is 56cm (22″) long with a 84cm (33″) wingspan.
 This is a pretty big softie but when we measured this out with some rulers my son thought it would be perfect as it was a similar size to some of his other softies.

 The pattern has two wing sizes.
 I choose the full size wings as shown in the pattern photo, as they reflect the ones used in the movie.